 East Tennessee Historical Society: a non-profit membership organization that provides public programming relating to the history and heritage of East Tennessee.
-The East Tennessee Historical Society administers the Teaching American History grant of the Tennessee River Valley Consortium.
+The East Tennessee Historical Society also offers a teacher resource site that was created as part of a Teaching American History grant.

 MTSU James E. Walker Library: the main library of MTSU, which facilitates the scholarly communication process by providing information resources and instructional services to meet the needs of students, faculty, staff and researchers.
 The Library provides online research guides for a variety of subjects.